rstrube/sagi/README.md

 * NVME HDs are usually something like: `/dev/nvme0n1`
 * KVM/Qemu VM HDs are usually: `/dev/vda`

-4. Download the main sogai installation script
+4. Download the main sogai installation script:
 ```
 curl -O https://raw.githubusercontent.com/rstrube/sagi/main/sagi.sh
 ```
-5. Edit the installation script and setup configuration options
+5. Edit the installation script and define your configuration parameters:

 ```
 vim sgai.sh
 ```
-6. Change permissions on script to make it executable
+6. Change permissions on script to make it executable:
 ```
 chmod +x sagi.sh
 ```
-7. Execute script
+7. Execute script:
 ```
 ./sagi.sh
 ```
-On most modern systems the installation takes between 5-7 minutes.
+On most modern systems the installation takes around 5 minutes.

 ### Using iwctl to Connect to WiFi for Installation
 The Arch Linux Installation ISO comes with `iwctl` which can be used to easily connect to WiFi networks.